novaprotocolio/documentation/white-paper.md

 Novadex is a decentralized exchange protocol based on the TomoChain blockchain infrastructure that is built into the core of Novalex blockchain.
 That means Relayers do not have to worry about the decentralized protocol, or creating their own off-chain orderbook.

+The potential solution to the dominance of centralized cryptocurrency exchanges is the decentralized exchange or the decentralized exchange protocols (DEXs).
+These solutions are trying to build peer-to-peer marketplaces between users directly & anonymously.
+Some try to take ideas from the structure of centralized exchanges and add decentralized elements, while others take a more radical peer-to-peer approach in the decentralization of digital asset trading.
+Most adopt the concept of an order book in their design decision while some embrace a more peer-to-peer alternative of directly swapping assets with others.
+An element which all of the decentralized exchanges share is their non-custodial nature.
+Users remain in control of their funds only while trading on these platforms.
+Leveraging the potential of smart contracts, users only give away control over their funds once the trade has been executed.
+Currently, a common limitation of decentralized exchanges is low levels of liquidity given that most trades are still done on centralized exchanges.

+#### Centralized Exchange

+Fast forward to 2018 and traditional centralized models of custodianship remain the dominant form of storing and exchanging digital assets.
+The vast majority of digital tokens are currently stored on centralized exchanges.
+The old structures of centralized store and exchange of value seem to have persisted culturally as well as technically.
+The development of robust exchange platforms has become critical to advancing the tokenized economy.
+As the cryptocurrency market goes mainstream, there is massive demand on exchanges to quickly and securely facilitate digital asset trading for the masses.

 #### Advantages of Decentralized Exchange

 - **Liquidity** : With novadex, there is only one tradable orderbook for every token, so coin holders do not have to deposit their tokens on multiple exchanges.
 And your trade history will be the same whether you are on the popular exchange or not.